amiaopensource/grabbags/README.md

 ### Validate Flags
 Validation of bags has two possible options:

-The default behavior of `$ grabbags --validate` is to validate the bag by comparing the checksums of all files with the checksums contained in the manifest.
+The default behavior of `grabbags --validate` is to validate the bag by comparing the checksums of all files with the checksums contained in the manifest.
 Users can optionally use the flags `--validate --no-checksums`.
 This only validates the Oxsum of the bag, the number of files, and the proper files according to the bagit specification.
 Using the --no-checksums flag is equivalent to running `--validate --completeness-only`

 ## Cleaning Bags
 Grabbags can delete system files within existing bags if they haven't already been written to the bag manifest.
 To use this feature, run the following:

-`$ grabbags --clean (target directory path)`
+`grabbags --clean (target directory path)`

 Remember, that all of your bags should be in subdirectories inside of the target directory.